SELLER’S DISCLOSURE STATEMENT

 Consider this scenario: The Sellers were having problems with their furnace.
 They had different heating contractors inspect and attempt to fix the furnace.
-Some said the furnace should be replaced, while others would make repairs that would last temporarily only to be called back again when the furnace would cease to work again.
-Finally, after a month of frustration a furnace contractor figured out that the furnace drip pan had a crack in it.
+Some said the furnace should be replaced, while others would make repairs that would last temporarily, only to be called back again when the furnace would again cease to work.
+Finally, after a month of frustration, a furnace contractor figured out that the furnace drip pan had a crack in it.
 He told the Sellers that the crack caused a water leak that created condensation.
-The condensation would shut the furnace off several minutes after each ignition.
+The condensation shut off the furnace several minutes after each ignition.
 The contractor told the Sellers that after replacing the drip pan, the furnace should work fine, and it did.
 No further repairs were needed thereafter.

-Question: Are the Sellers responsible to the Buyer for failing to disclose the repair history of the furnace, when the Sellers believed in good faith that replacement of the drip pan had fixed it?
+Question: Are the Sellers responsible to the Buyer for failing to disclose the repair history of the furnace, when the Sellers believed in good faith that replacing the drip pan had fixed it?

-In Michigan, seller’s of owner occupied residential property up to 4 units, are required by law to complete a Seller’s Disclosure Statement.
-When it comes to be a home’s condition, there is often confusion on when and what needs to be disclosed by a seller to a prospective buyer.
-Under the Michigan Seller Disclosure Act, the transfer of any interest in real estate consisting of not less than one or more than four residential dwelling units by: sale, exchange, land contract, lease with an option to purchase, any other option to purchase, ground lease coupled with proposed improvements by the purchaser or tenant, or a transfer of stock or an interest in a residential cooperative is subject to the seller disclosure requirements of the Seller Disclosure Act.
+In Michigan, sellers of owner-occupied residential property up to 4 units, are required by law to complete a Seller’s Disclosure Statement.
+Regarding a home’s condition, there is often confusion on when and what needs to be disclosed by a seller to a prospective buyer.
+Under the Michigan Seller Disclosure Act, the transfer of any interest in real estate consisting of not less than 1 or more than 4 residential dwelling units by: sale, exchange, land contract, lease with an option to purchase, any other option to purchase, ground lease coupled with proposed improvements by the purchaser or tenant, or a transfer of stock or an interest in a residential cooperative is subject to the seller disclosure requirements of the Seller Disclosure Act.

 Under the Michigan Seller Disclosure Act, the transferor of real property must deliver to the transferee a seller’s disclosure statement.
 In this statement the seller must disclose the condition of the property and any other information concerning the property that is known to the seller.
 Each disclosure required by the act must be made in good faith.
 Essentially, the Seller Disclosure Act only requires a transferor to honestly disclose information known to the transferor at the time the Seller’s Disclosure Statement is completed.
 Therefore, a transferor has no duty to use ordinary care to discover defects, but he or she must use ordinary care in transmitting the disclosure information.